L3cr0f/pma_course/Labs/Lab_01.md

 44/69 Antivirus detect the file _Lab01-02.exe_ as malicious.

-2. Are there any indications that this file is packed or obfuscated?
+**2. Are there any indications that this file is packed or obfuscated?
 If so, what are these indicators?
-If the file is packed, unpack it if possible.
+If the file is packed, unpack it if possible.**

 The file seems to be obfuscated with UPX, based on the headers shown by PEview: